Updated: June 20, 2024

 Installing Attic Vents

 Proper ventilation in the attic helps regulate the temperature and prevents moisture buildup, which can degrade insulation over time.
-Adding soffit, ridge, or gable vents can help maintain a consistent temperature, preventing the insulation from becoming less effective due to humidity and heat.
+Adding soffit, ridge, or gable vents can help keep a consistent temperature, preventing the insulation from becoming less effective due to humidity and heat.

 Adding Radiant Barriers